 “Early Morning Rain” written by Gordon Lightfoot, recorded December 1964, released in 1966 on “Lightfoot”.

 And if you like Bluegrass here are New Shades of Bluegrass from 1980

 As he had a job as a songwriter before he had much success as a singer many may have thought he covered Peter, Paul and Mary (1965).
 Other notable versions are; Bob Dylan (1970), Paul Weller (2004), very few female artists did this one but Judy Collins did in 1965 and Julie Felix (1969).

-Other versions feature a who’s who of music; Barbara Streisand, Glen Campbell, Andy Williams, Jeannie C. Riley, Liza Minelli, Don Williams and Neil Young.
+Other versions feature a who’s who of music; Barbra Streisand, Glen Campbell, Andy Williams, Jeannie C. Riley, Liza Minnelli, Don Williams and Neil Young.

 The song clearly resonated with a lot of people and while none of his songs enjoyed the chart success of this one he has made a very good living I suspect and he is still playing today.
 He himself has been through a lot of heartbreak and health problems.
 A true musical living legend.